opentoonz/opentoonz_docs/source/editing_animation_levels.rst

 .. tip:: **To revert the level drawings to the last saved version:**

-    1. In the level strip select the drawings you want to revert.
+    1. In the Level Strip select the drawings you want to revert.

     2. Do one of the following: